TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

        for num in range(10):
            Process(target=f, args=(lock, num)).start()

-Without using the lock output from the different processes is liable to get all mixed up.
+Without using the lock output kutoka the different processes is liable to get all mixed up.